-This WA Award Summary applies to businesses in the state industrial relations system.
+This WA award summary applies to businesses in the state industrial relations system.
 It covers businesses which operate as:

-- ✓ sole traders (eg Jane Smith trading as Jane's Caravan Park) - unincorporated partnerships (eg Jane and Bob Smith trading as Jane's Caravan Park) - unincorporated trust arrangements (eg Jane and Bob Smith a trustees for Jane's Caravan Park)
+- ✓ sole traders (e.g. Jane Smith trading as Jane's Caravan Park) - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Caravan Park) - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for Jane's Caravan Park) - incorporated associations and other non-profit bodies that are not trading or financial corporations